mamprogr/vzdump-plugin-b2/README.md

 It will
 - split the `.vma.lzo` file that `vzdump` wrote to chunks of configurable size (default is 2 GB, B2 allows up to 5 GB=5*10^9 byte)
-- encrypt them using a symmetric key (password - no GPG keys used),
 - upload them to Backblaze B2 to a configurable path (default: hostname) under a configurable bucket in parallel,
 - delete the local copy of the backup and